BartoszCichecki/LenovoLegionToolkit/README.md

 Lighting that required Corsair iCue is not supported by LLT.

+##### Hybrid Mode and GPU Working Modes

+There are two main way you can use your dGPU:

+1. Hybrid mode on - internal laptop display is connected to integrated GPU, discrete GPU will work when needed and power off when not in use, giving better battery life
+2. Hybrid mode off (aka dGPU) - internal laptop display is conenected directly to discreted GPU, giving best performance but also worst battery life

+Switching between two modes requires restart.

+On Gen 7 and 8 laptops, there are additional 2 settings for Hybrid mode:

+1. Hybrid iGPU-only - in this mode dGPU will be disconnected (think of it like ejecting USB drive), so there is no risk of it using power when you want to achieve best battery life
+2. Hybrid Auto - similar to the above, but tries to automate the process by automatically disconnecting dGPU on battery power and reconnecting it when you plug in AC adapter

+Discrete GPU may not disconnect, and in most cases will not disconnect, when it is used.
+That includes apps using dGPU, external monitor connected and probably some other cases that aren't specified by Lenovo.

+All above settings are using built in functions of the EC and how well they work relies on Lenovo's firmware implementation.
+From my observations, they are reliable, unless you start switching them every couple seconds.
+In this case it seems that at some point, something in firmware goes south and dGPU might not disconnect at all or not reconnect when needed.
+Restart usually resolves the issue.

+These options _are not_ Advanced Optimus and work separately from it.

 ##### Deactivate discrete nVidia GPU

 Sometimes discrete GPU stays active even when it should not.
 This can happen for example, if you work with an external screen and you disconnect it - some processes will keep running on discrete GPU keeping it alive and shortening battery life.